PDF Version Organization – General Provisions

 Article IX.
 Board of Trustees Travel

-Trustees are entitled to received travel-related expenses in accordance with RCW 43.03.050 and RCW 43.03.060 for each day or portion thereof in which the trustee spends at least a portion of the day on University business.
-Section 10.70 of the State Administrative and Accounting Manual (SAAM) defines methods the University must use for making reimbursements and payments to trustees when on University business.
+Trustees are entitled to receive travel-related expenses in accordance with RCW 43.03.050 and RCW 43.03.060 for each day or portion thereof in which the trustee spends at least a portion of the day on University business.

 a.
 Travel and Attendance at Conferences